CAMMAC SCD Retreat

 Rooms are available in the Main Lodge and Lake House.
 The Main Lodge is the main building where meals, the evening dance, and some classes will take place.
 Several rooms boast ensuite facilities, while all rooms are equipped with a washbasin.
 Access to all floors is facilitated by an elevator.
 Adjacent to the Main Lodge, the Lake House provides additional rooms offering a slightly more rustic accommodation experience.
 All rooms in the Lake House are also equipped with a washbasin.

-For dancers, the all-inclusive price per person ranges from $395-470 in the Main Lodge and $380-430 in the Lake House, depending on room type.
-For non-dancers, the rate ranges from $280-320.
-Details will be available on the registration page.
+For dancers, the all-inclusive price per person in 2025 ranged from $395-470 in the Main Lodge and $380-430 in the Lake House, depending on room type.
+For non-dancers, the rate ranged from $280-320.
+Details about 2026 pricing will be made available soon.

 The CAMMAC Music Centre is located northwest of Montreal, about 1h40min from both Ottawa and Montreal.